BSteffaniak/lazyaws/CONTRIBUTING.md

 Log.Warn("blah")
 ```

-If you keep having to do some setup steps to reproduce an issue, read the Testing section below to see how to create an integration test by recording a lazygit session.
+If you keep having to do some setup steps to reproduce an issue, read the Testing section below to see how to create an integration test by recording a lazyaws session.
 It's pretty easy!

 ### VSCode debugger